-READ 0180 Intermediate Reading I 1 Hour (0-2)
+READ 0270 Intermediate Reading I 1 Hour (0-2)

 A lab course providing individual instruction in college reading readiness.
-Prerequisite is READ 0371 and 0171.

-READ 0181 Intermediate Reading II 1 Hour (0-1)
+READ 0171 Intermediate Reading II 1 Hour (0-1)

 Lab course required for student who is taking an approved reading-intensive course under the "C or Better" option.
 Student must make a "C" in this course and a "C" in reading-intensive course to satisfy reading readiness requirements.
 Special attention given to reading skills that are needed in student's particular course work.